HarryAdney/vsc_accessible-responsive_html5_boilerplate/README.md

 # README
 ## Visual Studio Code HTML Boilerplate

-This extension provides the standard HTML boilerplate code used in all web applications.
+This extension provides a basic HTML5 boilerplate which aims to be responsive (obvs) and follow accessible guidelines.

 # Usage
 Type 'html5-boilerplate' in an HTML file and select the snippet from the auto suggestion dropdown to get the HTML boilerplate.